Hjaltesorgenfrei/Vulkanologi/README.md

 - [ ] Make something that is in front of renderer, so we dont include a file which has a million imports.
 - [ ] When the client is in, delete shared.
 It is unneeded and slows down compile.
 - [ ] Try making a voice chat for fun.
 PortAudio might work for this.
+- [ ] Objects deformed along beziers only look correct for the first.
+  - Likely a problem in `Bezier::recompute`
+    - evenTsAlongCubic does not consider there might be mutiple control points.

 ### Descriptor Layout Idea